The Price of the Phoenix: Sequel

 The ruler, Omne, returns in The Fate of The Phoenix, also written by Marshak and Culbreath.
 It was released by Bantam Books in 1979.

 Production

 The self-published book Never Mourn Black Omne, distributed sometime prior to the publication of Price, is believed to have been an early, draft, version of the novel.
 It is unclear how many copies were printed, or distributed.
 The text of Never Mourn Black Omne parallels that of The Price of the Phoenix, and, to some degree, the text of The Fate of the Phoenix.

-Both Sondra and Marshak clarified, in a letter published in Interstat #20, that the manuscript for The Price of the Phoenix was personally approved by Gene Roddenberry as part of the book's production.
+Both Culbreath and Marshak clarified, in a letter published in Interstat #20, that the manuscript for The Price of the Phoenix was personally approved by Gene Roddenberry as part of the book's production.
 The approval was characterized by the authors as a reaction to the production of Spock, Messiah!
 (1976), by Theodore R. Cogswell and Charles A. Spano, Jr., with which Roddenberry was only indirectly involved.